 Service Agreements and Letters of Appointment

-The Directors who served during the year have Service Agreements dated 7 July 2017.
+The Directors who served during the period have Service Agreements dated 7 July 2017.
 These agreements have been drawn up in line with the amounts stated in the listing prospectus.

-DIRECTORS' REMUNERATION REPORT
+ROCKPOOL ACQUISITIONS PLC DIRECTORS' REMUNERATION REPORT